-Eligibility Criteria All youth admitted into the program must be referred through Uspiritus .
+Eligibility Criteria All youth admitted into the program must be referred through Uspiritus.
 Some residents are committed to the Cabinet for Families and Children.
 Some are referred by social workers, medical personnel, and/or parents/guardians.
 Private referrals are also accepted.
-Type Student Assignment (Voluntary or Involuntary) Both Process for entering students into the program All youth admitted into the program must be referred through Uspiritus .
+Type Student Assignment (Voluntary or Involuntary) Both Process for entering students into the program All youth admitted into the program must be referred through Uspiritus.
 Some residents are committed to the Cabinet for Families and Children.
 Some are referred by social workers, medical personnel, and/or parents/guardians.
 Private referrals are also accepted.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure Parents/guardians may refer their children through Uspiritus.
 Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Open entry.
 Students may be enrolled at any time during the school year.

-Assessment Tool Used for Exit Professional Learning Communities, K-PREP, Writing Folders, Work Samples, teacher- and district-developed formative and summative assessments.
+Assessment Tool Used for Exit Determined by the treatment partner Professional Learning Communities, MAP, Work Samples, teacher- and district-developed formative and summative assessments.
 Exit Criteria Upon completion of treatment, students are released from the treatment center and transition to another school or program.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Transition Strategies to Prepare Student for Exit Discharge meetings and/or exit meetings, ARC meetings, Conference calls, Facilitated Staffing Meetings

 Procedures for collaboration with outside agencies involved with involuntary placements, including court order or other social service agencies to address student transition between programs.
 Community resources will be utilized to for individual students based upon recommendations from their treatment teams.
-Composition of the ILPA Team Social Workers, Mentors, Therapists, Program Managers, School and Treatment Staff Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Treatment Team meetings, meetings with school staff, Parent/Student and Teacher Conferences Person(s) responsible for guiding completion of the ILPA Teacher of Record (TOR), Associate Principal, School Counselor Person(s) responsible for monitoring progress of the ILPA Teacher of Record (TOR), Associate Principal, School Counselor
+Composition of the ILPA Team Social Workers, Mentors, Therapists, Program Managers, School and Treatment Staff Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Treatment Team meetings, meetings with school staff, Parent/Student and Teacher Conferences Person(s) responsible for guiding completion of the ILPA Teacher of Record (TOR), Assistant Principal, School Counselor Person(s) responsible for monitoring progress of the ILPA Teacher of Record (TOR), Assistant Principal, School Counselor